engineering-collaboration/book/docs/book/collaborating-within-a-company/team-interactions.md

 The image includes two vertical platform teams, respectively working on product search capabilities and self-service metrics tools.
 These teams provide their services via an internal platform, accessible to all teams across the company.
 With a growing number of teams consuming these services, the platform teams reduce computational costs by building high-performance solutions and reduce communication overhead by providing a solid and transparent developer experience.

-Our CI/CD research team spent the last few months evaluating tools and strategies for advanced testing practices.
+Our CI/CD research team spent the last months evaluating tools and strategies for advanced testing practices.
 Facilitating our metrics team, the research team presents and validates its findings in a low-risk internal environment.
 Once the metrics team reaches self-reliance with the new practices, the research team facilitates the next vertical team.

 !!! tip "Recommendation"
     <img src="https://images.squarespace-cdn.com/content/v1/5b3296b78ab7229ecafcf4ed/1566982599895-T0K28HX7RF7YJ2GE1D4K/TeamTop_cover_RGB_flat_stroke.jpg?format=1000w" width="360" style="display: block; margin-left: auto; margin-right: auto;" alt="Engineering Collaboration">